ibm-cloud-docs/monitoring/infrastructure/baremetal_linux.md

 # Monitoring a Linux bare metal server
 {: #baremetal_linux}

 You can monitor a Bare Metal server with {{site.data.keyword.mon_full_notm}} by configuring a monitoring agent in your server.
 The monitoring agent uses an access key (token) to authenticate with the {{site.data.keyword.mon_full_notm}} instance.
 The monitoring agent acts as a data collector.
 It automatically collects metrics.
-You view metrics via Sysdig's web-based user interface.
+You view metrics via the web-based user interface.
 {:shortdesc}